Skip to content

 Pokemon matcher

-I found a dataset on Kaggle that has statistics for every Pokémon, which we can use to match names to statistics.
+The following dataset can be found on Kaggle that has the statistics of every Pokémon, which we can use to match names to statistics.
 When dealing with customers instead of Pokémon this would be replaced by for example your CRM.

 In this deployment we do the following steps: - Read the input Pokémon - Read our file with all the Pokémon stats - Select only the Pokémon we got as input - Export this selection to a CSV file